open-watcom/owp4v1copy/bld/whpcvt/readme.txt

 ===========================
     A layout, tag set, and device driver have been written for GML to generate WHP help format files.
-The WPROJ project you need to generate WHP files is in x:\groupdir\utils\whelp.
+The WPROJ project you need to generate WHP files is in docs\doc\whelp.
 In there, you will find:
         - whelp.opt
         - whelp.gml